RayhanShajib/yuki-anime-platform/README.md

 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+## Features

+- **Request Modal**: Users can request new anime to be added to the platform
+  - Requires user authentication
+  - Includes CAPTCHA verification for security
+  - Validates input and provides feedback

+## Development

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.